 Over 18% of the U.S. population struggles with anxiety each year, according to the Anxiety and Depression Association of America.
 People seek Residential anxiety treatment for the following anxiety disorders:

 - Generalized anxiety disorder (GAD) – Excessive and chronic worry that includes anxiety disproportionate to everyday situations.

 - Panic disorder – Recurrent episodes of fear that bring on physical signs and symptoms.
-These anxiety symptoms may include shortness of breath, heart palpitations and chest pain, dizziness and stomach issues.
-This is also known as panic attacks.
+These anxiety symptoms may include shortness of breath, heart palpitations and chest pain, dizziness, and stomach issues.
+These is also known as panic attacks.

 - Social phobia – Extreme self-consciousness and anxiety when faced with social interactions.
 This is also known as social anxiety.

 - Post-Traumatic Stress Disorder – Anxiety that stems from early attachment issues and other interpersonal dynamics.
 It may also result from more obvious sources like violence or military combat.

 Depression is one of the most common mental health disorders.
 Over 15 million American adults have struggled with depression at some point in their lives, according to The National Survey on Drug Use and Health.
 Depression treatment can help you manage symptoms of depressive disorders such as: